AdobeDocs/analytics.en/help/components/c-variables/dimensionslist/reports-languages.md

  **[!UICONTROL Visitor Profile]** > **[!UICONTROL Languages]**

 We populate this report based on the accept-language portion of the http header request.
-The language-accept HTTP header is configured as part of each browser’s language preference settings:
+The language-accept HTTP header is configured as part of each browser's language preference settings:

 [https://www.w3.org/International/questions/qa-lang-priorities.en.php](https://www.w3.org/International/questions/qa-lang-priorities.en.php)